tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/GetLightboxHeaders.md

 GetLightboxHeaders
 -------------
 The GetLightboxHeaders operation allows you to retrieve the Header data for multiple lightboxes you own.
+Please note that these are lightboxes created in your application.
+Contact us if you'd like to retrieve lightboxes created on our sites.

 ###Endpoint
 Use the following endpoint to access this operation: